anhnguyendepocen/quant-geo/01-Lesson.md

 ### Required Materials

 A laptop computer with R and RStudio installed.
-It is important to bring the laptop to each class period.
+Bring the laptop to each class.

 ### Short Description

 This course is an introduction to data science and statistical thinking for geographers.
-The platform is the R programming language.
-Access to R is done with Notebooks in the RStudio environment.
+The platform we will use is the R programming language.
+Access to R is done within the RStudio environment.

 ### Learning Outcomes

-Expected learning outcomes include:
+Expected learning outcomes:

 * Factual: You will acquire basic knowledge of data science.
 You will become familiar with the terminology used to describe data and the procedures and outcomes applied to visualizing, wrangling, and drawing conclusions from data.